najoshi/sabre/README.md

 Sabre has two modes to work with both paired-end and single-end
 reads: `sabre se` and `sabre pe`.

-Running sabre by itself will give print the help:
+Running sabre by itself will print the help:

     sabre